brett-olsen/C64-Bridge-Project/README.md

 **-- Please consider this project very alpha, it just works barely, and I’ll add more to it and make it more robust when I get time --**<br><br>

 **General Requirements**<br>
-1 x Computer running some varient of Linux with Python + VibeC64 installed & working locally (I use Arch Linux)<br>
+1 x Computer running some variant of Linux with Python + VibeC64 installed & working locally (I use Arch Linux)<br>
 1 X Webcam setup and working with VibeC64 (this will let the AI "see" the C64 Ultimate)<br><br>

 **C64 Bridge Hardware**<br>